 By the 1980s, the company was licensed to write insurance in New York, Massachusetts, Ohio, Pennsylvania, Maryland, North and South Carolina, Alabama, Georgia, and Florida.
 During the decade, several catastrophes and weather related occurrences along the eastern seaboard caused Utica Fire to reconsider its geographic marketing area; which ended its business exposures in the southern states while maintaining business in the northeast.

 During the 1990s, another major change was on the horizon– a name change.
 In 1993, Utica Fire Insurance Company of Oneida County, New York became Utica First Insurance Company.
 It was felt that the new name would better reflect the multiplicity of insurance lines and products that the company was now able to offer.

 Today, under the leadership of Richard J. Zick, President and Chief Executive Officer, Utica First continues to play a leading role in the insurance industry.
-The company now offers its specialized niche products in Connecticut, New Jersey, New York, Massachusetts, Maryland, Ohio, Virginia, Florida.
+The company now offers its specialized niche products in Connecticut, New Jersey, New York, Massachusetts, Maryland, Ohio, Pennsylvania, Virginia, Florida.

 The 100-year success of Utica First could not have been achieved without its network of independent insurance agents.
 Presently, over 350 agents represent Utica First.
 The independent agent continues to be one of the most important aspects of the company’s commitment to customer service.

 Throughout its 100 years in business, Utica First has remained on the cutting edge of technology.
 The company has always been at the forefront of technological advances, and that has translated into further efficiencies and improved service for customers.